Yunlu

 Yunlu (28 July 1695 – 20 March 1767), born Yinlu, was a Manchu prince of the Qing dynasty.
 He was born in the Aisin Gioro clan as the 16th son of the Kangxi Emperor.
 His mother was Consort Mi (密妃), a Han Chinese with the family name Wang.
 He was good in mathematics and musical tuning.
-When Boguoduo (博果鐸), the 2nd Prince Zhuang of the First Rank, died in 1723 without an heir.
+When Boggodo, the 2nd Prince Zhuang of the First Rank, died in 1723 without an heir.
 Yunlu was adopted as his heir and inherited his peerage.
 Yunlu was trusted by Yongzheng Emperor.
 In 1723, the emperor became seriously ill, Yunlu was appointed as one of regents together with Yunli, Ortai and Zhang Tingyu to assist the new emperor.
 However, when Hongxi (弘晳), the 2nd Prince Li of the First Rank, was found guilty of rebellion in 1739.
 Yunlu was implicated in the case and stripped of official position.
 He returned to politics and managed the Department of Sacrificial Rite Music (神樂署) in 1742, but was no longer trusted by Qianlong Emperor.
 He died in 1767, and was granted the posthumous name "Ke" (恪, respectful).
 His princely title was inherited by his eldest grandson, Yongchang (永瑺).